 On closing your browser the session cookie set by the CECV’s website is destroyed and no personal information is retained which might identify you should you visit the CECV’s website at a later date.

-How will the CECV use the personal information you provide?
+How will the CECV use and disclose the personal information it collects?

 Students and Parents

-The CECV uses the personal information of students and parents collected by the CECV or provided to the CECV to:
+The CECV uses the personal information of students and parents to:

-- Satisfy the CECV’s accountability and legal obligations
+- satisfy the CECV’s responsibilities, accountabilities and legal obligations.

 Job applicants and contractors